Chapter 2:

 “D-Did anything move…?”

-“…” Vernon let out a gasp.
+“…” Vernon let out a gasp!
 Nicolaus turned to face the group. “…nothing moved.
 Alright, let’s go!”
-They left Nicolaus outside feeling dejected and annoyed.
+They left Nicolaus outside, dejected and annoyed.

-(That…asshole.)
-Even though Nicolaus thought of punching Vernon in his smug face, knowing it wouldn’t change anything stopped the surly young man. “*Sigh*…”
+(Asshole.)
+Even though Nicolaus thought of punching Vernon in his smug face, knowing it wouldn’t change a thing stopped the surly young man. “*Sigh*…”

 Part 4

-The powerful silence blanketing the group of anxious young people was only pierced by inappropriately timed laughter resounding throughout the dead air of the home from Vernon’s television.
-Be it from fear of nightmares or that something may transpire while they slept defenselessly, not one of the participants of the impromptu sleepover could manage to drift off.
+Powerful silence remained, blanketing that group of anxious young people no matter how long the night stretched on for.
+Only inappropriately timed laughter resounding throughout the home from Vernon’s television managed to pierce the dead air.
+Be it from fear of nightmares or what may transpire while they slept defenselessly, not one participant of the impromptu sleepover could drift off.
 As the clock’s hands ticked past midnight, Vernon got up and grabbed some blankets for the others and then sat back on the couch.

 (Even he can show some compassion, I guess.)
-Nicolaus thought; then took notice of Katie laying within ear shot with her bright red hair spilled out across the carpet like a drop of paint.
-Her eyes were locked on the ceiling so firmly that it looked like eye contact wouldn’t break even if the house came crashing down.
+Nicolaus thought; then took notice of Katie laying within ear shot.
+Her bright red hair spilled out across the carpet like a drop of paint, and apathetic eyes watched the ceiling.
 “Hey, Katie, you feeling any better?”
 Nicolaus whispered as to not disturb the others.
 She rolled over, gloomy expression basically answering Nicolaus.

 “…I…” She started to say something but stopped before getting the thought out, shuttering slightly.
 Nicolaus reached out and grabbed her hand, softly.
 His hand easily eclipsed hers, wrapping it in a secure net of warmth.
 The young red-haired waitress stopped shivering, letting out a sigh of relief.